mudroljub/wikipedia-api-docs/README.md

 Wikipedia API examples.
 For advanced use see [Official Mediawiki API documentation](https://www.mediawiki.org/wiki/API:Main_page)

+Quick intro:

-Important: All client requests should contain `&origin=*` (append if missing).
+- All client requests should contain `&origin=*` (append if missing).

-Search term is case insensitive.
+- Search term is case insensitive.
+- You could change to any language you like

 ## Get an article